taituo/talktomegoose/README.md

 - **Hangman** — Backend developer delivering APIs and data models

 ### Agentic Flight Ops
 This repo models an agentic Codex coding stack.
 Each persona is a Codex CLI instance speaking through structured `output` → `input` turns.
-Updates flow as a tree so the squad never loses situational awareness:
+Communication is enforced by branches, spec files, and the mission inbox so the squad never loses situational awareness:

 ```
 Maverick (mission lead)